elliotblanchard/rails-final-aicms/spec.md

 - [ ] Include nested resource show or index (URL e.g. users/2/recipes)
 - [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
 - [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [ ] Keep it DRY
+    - [ ] Logic present in your controllers should be encapsulated as methods in your models
+    - [ ] Your views should use helper methods and partials when appropriate

 Confirm:
 - [ ] The application is pretty DRY